SarthakSWankhede/Sample_restaurant_website/README.md

 # Sample_restaurant_website
-I made a restaurant website with html and css.
+I made a restaurant website with html and css